Back to Home Page or Contents Page or Other or Index

 It did not take much persuasion for the first century Christians to

-Lucifer and Satan to the serpent in the garden of Eden who tempted Eve.
+connect Lucifer and Satan to the serpent in the garden of Eden who tempted

-But, strangely enough the book of 2 Enoch gives this graphic story too
+Eve.
+But, strangely enough the book of 2 Enoch gives this graphic story

-with the Old Testament.
-It describes an archangel named Satanail trying
+too along with the Old Testament.
+It describes an archangel named Satanail

-to make himself equal to God by seducing the Watchers to rebel with him.
+trying to make himself equal to God by seducing the Watchers to rebel with

-They all were banished from heaven, and to revenge himself for his fall
+him.
+They all were banished from heaven, and to revenge himself for his

-Satanail tempted Eve in Eden.
-There is another version, according to the
+fall Satanail tempted Eve in Eden.
+There is another version, according to

-Vita Adae et Evae that Satan refused to worship Adam, as the angels
+the Vita Adae et Evae that Satan refused to worship Adam, as the

-were commanded to do by God, God became angry and hurled Satan with his
+angels were commanded to do by God, God became angry and hurled Satan with

-angels down to earth; therefore, Satan tempted Eve.
-Here the concept of
+his angels down to earth; therefore, Satan tempted Eve.
+Here the concept

 There are other versions of Satan turning against God by choice to make his character similar to that of Angra Mainyu.
 Many scholars judge this to be another example of Zoroastrian influence in Christianity.